farisachugthai/gruvbox_pygments/docs/pygments_tokens.rst

             ...
             FADED_ORANGE = '#af3a03'  # 175-58-3

-Nah cant do that.
+Nah can't do that.
 The invariant of the user initializing the base class and not the child is problematic.

 Plus it should have a more clear switch that toggles light or dark.